OpenSSE/crypto-tk/README.md

 ## Licensing

 Even if it is not explicitly stated, the ECMH code by Jeremy Maitin-Shepard (*i.e.* the the `src/ecmh` directory) must be considered as licensed under GPL (personal communications with Jeremy).

-Blake2 implementations have been dedicated to the public domain (*cf.* [CC0 Public Domain Dedication](http://creativecommons.org/publicdomain/zero/1.0/)).

-Intel's assembly code for SHA512 is covered by the Intel Open Software License (*cf.* `open_software_license.txt`).

 mbed TLS is released under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).